 (a) Call Deposit: This is a deposit of funds made with no specified maturity period.
 Either the bank or the depositor can terminate the arrangement by giving the other party due notice based on the agreed notice period.
-The recall notice can be 24 hours, 7 days, 1 month, etc. The rate of interest applicable on the deposit is normally agreed upon between the bank and the call depositor.
+The recall notice can be 24 hours, 7 days, 1 month, etc. The rate of interest applicable to the deposit is normally agreed upon between the bank and the call depositor.

-(b) Fixed Deposit: This is a deposit of fund with a bank for a fixed period of time at a specified rate of interest, which could be fixed, or floating.
+(b) Fixed Deposit: This is a deposit of funds with a bank for a fixed period at a specified rate of interest, which could be fixed, or floating.
 In the case of a floating rate deposit, the interest rate will be linked to a base rate which could be the prime lending rate of the bank or the Central Bank of Nigeria minimum Rediscounting Rate.
 The maturity of the deposit can vary from a few days to any number of years.
 The deposit may or may not be certified with a deposit receipt or certificate.